 The BHS is led by its director, the Rev. Dr. Jaime Clark-Soles, Professor of New Testament and Altshuler Distinguished Teaching Professor at Perkins School of Theology.
 The Rev. Dr. George Mason, Senior Pastor of Wilshire Baptist Church in Dallas and President of Faith Commons, serves as lead advisor.
 A board of visitors (BOV) composed of a diverse group of clergy and laypersons from Texas and beyond gives support, encouragement, and guidance to the BHS community.

 WHAT DOES THE BAPTIST HOUSE OF STUDIES OFFER STUDENTS?

-- Connections to a variety of Baptist churches, denominations, agencies and institutions
+- connecting students to a variety of churches, denominations, agencies, and institutions; and,